firefox-devtools/profiler/docs-user/guide-profiler-fundamentals.md

 # Profiler Fundamentals

-When profiling code, there are two primary sources of information—stack samples and markers.
+When profiling code, there are two primary sources of information—stack: samples and markers.

 ## Samples